jim-ec/fractals/README.md

 ## vulkan-fractals

-Contained inside the `console-fractals` directory.
+Contained in the `vulkan-fractals` directory.

-Displays fractals using the Vulkan API.
-Exact features have not been set, yet.
+Real-time and interactive rendering of the Mandelbrot fractal.

 ## Devel